JulianGeo/JulianGeo/README.md

 # Julián Rojas

 # About me
-:man_technologist: Full-stack developer with emphasis on backend development, experienced in designing, developing, testing and deploying enterprise software with the MVP-SPA architecture, using the PERN, MERN and MEAN stack.
+:man_technologist: Geologist & Full-stack developer with emphasis on backend development, experienced in designing, developing, testing and deploying enterprise software with the MVP-SPA architecture, using the PERN, MERN and MEAN stack.
 Graduated from the MisiónTIC2022 and SOFKA Technologies bilingual training leagues programs.
-Geologist with over 3 years of experience in the Oil & Gas industry and petrophysical study of deep aquifers.
+Geologist with over 6 years of experience in the Oil & Gas industry, energy transition inudstry and petrophysical study of deep aquifers.
 Proficient in using GIS software, petrophysical modeling software, Python scripting for data science, and photogrammetric processing.
 Experienced in university teaching.

 # 🤔 What I know as a dev